-If any of the conditions/risk factors mentioned below is present or deteriorates, an individual risk-benefit analysis should be done before Norethisterone is started or continued.
+If any of the conditions/risk factors mentioned below is present or deteriorates, an individual risk-benefit analysis should be done before Menoral® is started or continued.

+Circulatory disorders

-Circulatory disorders: It has been concluded from epidemiological surveys that the use of oral estrogen/progestogen containing ovulation inhibitors is attended by an increased incidence of thromboembolic diseases.
-Therefore, one should keep the possibility of an increased thromboembolic risk in mind, particularly when there is a history of thromboembolic disease.
+It has been concluded from epidemiological surveys that the use of oral estrogen/progestogen containing ovulation inhibitors is attended by an increased incidence of thromboembolic diseases.
+Therefore, one should keep the possibility of an increased increased increased increased increased should keep the possibility of an increased thromboembolic risk in mind, particularly when there is a history of thromboembolic disease.